 If you should be traveling to Sydney, Australia, you could visit Zokoko’s chocolate factory outside Sydney to buy some for yourself.
 From the description on their website, it sounds like it could be a nice day-trip: They have their own cafe at the factory where you can eat baked goods made with their chocolate while watching the inner workings of their factory through big picture windows.
 And they are located near Blue Mountains National Park, home of the Three Sisters rock formation.

 Zokoko was the find of the International Chocolate Salon chocolate bar tasting: They really know what they are doing.
 I hope their chocolate becomes more widely available so more people can enjoy them too.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: July 5, 2017.
-This entry was posted in Chocolate around the World, Featured, Front page, Outside the Bay Area and tagged Australia, bean to bar, Bolivia, milk chocolate, Solomon Islands, Zokoko, Zokoko Artisan Chocolate.
+This entry was posted in Chocolate around the World, Featured, Front page, Outside the Bay Area, Review and tagged Australia, bean to bar, Bolivia, milk chocolate, Solomon Islands, Zokoko, Zokoko Artisan Chocolate.
 Bookmark the permalink.